You know exactly what to do.

 You have the basics.
 Add structure and intention.
 Progress the habit and introduce new variables.

 You are consistent.
-Now optimise and push further.
+Now push further.
 The level for those ready to test their ceiling.

 90 days of consistency leaves a measurable trace.